adrianbiro/rotate_tar_backup/README.md

-# rotate_tar_backup
+# rotate_tar_or_rsync_backup

-Rotate tar backup: daily, weekly, monthly, yearly, and hourly.
+Rotate tar or rsync backup: daily, weekly, monthly, yearly, and hourly.

-It is for unix like systems with tar installed.
+It is written for unix like systems with tar, and rsync installed.

 ## Systemd links